 What is PI planning?

-Program Implement (PI) Planning, which is part of the Scaled Agile Framework (SaFe), is a collaborative process that helps to align all teams working within an Agile Release Train (ART) toward a shared mission.
+Program Increment (PI) Planning, which is part of the Scaled Agile Framework (SaFe), is a collaborative process that helps to align all teams working within an Agile Release Train (ART) toward a shared mission.

 PI planning takes place in a live, collaborative meeting.
 These sessions are often held leading up to a new Program Increment to ensure cross-functional teams and individuals fully understand their role, what’s required of them, and their expected outputs.
 Ultimately, this empowers everyone to deliver value in a more coordinated and efficient way — and deploy solutions as a collective.